Calebh101/proxy/README.md

             "out": 5000,
             "mode": "http", // This can be [http], [https], [ws], [wss], [raw], or [raw-tls].
             "subdomain": ["subdomain"], // Optional subdomain, only for HTTP/S and WebSocket.
 If you wanted your subdomain to forward only my.subdomain.calebh101.com, this would be ["my", "subdomain"].
 This can also be null, which will match any subdomain or root domain.
 Set it to just [] for root.
-            "host": "main" // This is optional and defaults to 'main' },
+            "host": "main", // This is optional and defaults to 'main' "useHttpForBackend": true, // This is optional, and converts HTTPS requests to HTTP "forceHttps": true, // This is optional, and forces the client to redirect to an HTTPS version of their request "forceHttpsPort": 443 // This is optional, and specifies the HTTPS port to redirect to if forceHttps is true.
+The default is 443
+        },
         {
             "in": 443,